Common Weeds in Your North Carolina Yard

 Dandelions

 Dandelions are often referred to as the “yellow flower weeds,” because that’s essentially what they are!
-They often have green stems and a yellow flower on top.
+These perennial weeds often have green stems and a yellow flower on top.
 You can get rid of dandelions by pulling them out of the ground and applying herbicide to any remaining roots.
-Despite technically being weeds, there are actually many benefits to having dandelions in your yard
+Despite technically being weeds, there are actually many benefits to having dandelions in your yard:

 While hiring a professional lawn care company is a much more reliable option for aeration and fertilization, dandelions are sure to help out your lawn!
 Dandelions are also popular for how they look in their scattering phase.
 The yellow flowers become puffy white balls that scatter in the air with the wind.